-On or before the date set forth in the procedural schedule, each party shall file a post-trial reply brief together.
+On or before the date set forth in the procedural schedule, each party shall file a post-trial reply brief.
 The post-trial reply brief shall discuss the issues and evidence discussed in the initial post-trial briefs of each opposing party, following the general outline of the briefs as set forth in Appendix B.

 A reasonable page limit will be imposed on all post-trial reply briefs, which will be determined on a case-by-case basis.
-The formatting requirements detailed in Ground Rule 11.1 shall also govern.
+Parties must submit a courtesy electronic copy of their brief to the Administrative Law Judge in Word format.
+The formatting requirements detailed in Ground Rule 11.1 govern.